 - a.
-The barangay LGUs in Baranay Quezon, Surigao City provided supplies of medicines to common illnesses. - b.
+The barangay LGUs in Barangay Quezon, Surigao City provided supplies of medicines to common illnesses. - b.
 In the mainland of Siargao, the Department of Health Caraga continuously providing health services in different municipalities in Siargao.
-They were augmented by Doctors, and Nurses from other regions like Region 11 who are present in the municipalities of Carmen and Burgos.
-There are also health personnel doing regular Mental and Psychosocial Support Sessions to children.
+They were augmented by doctors, and Nurses from other regions like Region 11 who are present in the municipalities of Carmen and Burgos.
+There are also health personnel doing regular Mental and Psychosocial Support Sessions to children. - c.
+The multi-disciplinary team from DSWD Caraga conducted a Psychological First Aid (PFA) in the municipalities of San Benito, Burgos, Dapa, Pillar and General Luna.

 - a.
 There is a need to set up temporary communal facilities or spaces (e.g. barangay health post/stations, safe learning spaces for children) to ensure the continuity of the provision of essential services such as preventive health care and even the continuation of COVID-19 vaccination. - b.
-While in the Island barangays of Siargao, IDPs and affected population has less access compared to those in the mainland.
+While in the island barangays of Siargao, IDPs and affected population have less access compared to those in the mainland.
 These barangays are often difficult to access because of the weather condition hampering the delivery of aid and services.
 Most of them can only be reached using a motorized pump boat. - c.
-There is a need for supplies of tetanus toxoids for treating those who sustained wounds during the typhoon.
+There is a need for supplies of tetanus toxoids for treating those who sustained wounds during the typhoon. - d.
+So far, Psychological First Aid sessions are being conducted to IDPs in evacuation centers but not much sessions are given to IDPs in home-based settings. - e.
+There is a need of food and non-food items for those quarantined/isolated due to COVID-19.

-SUPPORT TO PERSONS WITH SPECIFIC NEEDS Ensure that specific needs of the most vulnerable members or groups of the displaced population are being targeted and addressed protectioncluster a.
-Include the collection of disaggregated data in any assessment - related undertakings to be done b.
-Integrate the needs of persons with specific needs in humanitarian response
+SUPPORT TO PERSONS WITH SPECIFICEnsure that specific needs of the most vulnerable members or groups of the displaced population are being targeted and addressed